xackery/quail/README.md

 # EverQuest File Overview
 ## Pfs

-Pfs represents packaged files, you can think of them as zip compressed archives but has a special format.
-They all use the same decoder and encoder.
+Pfs represents packaged files, you can think of them as zip compressed archives but has a special format

 Extension|Notes
 ---|---